-- 1. Studies in bachelor and master study programmes are completed by state final examinations taken before an examination committee.
-The course of the examination and the announcement of the results of the state final examination are public. - 2.
-The chair, the vice-chair and the members of the examination committee are appointed by the dean from among professors, docents and other specialists approved by the faculty's Scientific Council.
+- (1) Studies in bachelor and master study programmes are completed by state final examinations taken before an examination committee.
+The course of the examination and the announcement of the results of the state final examination are public. - (2) The chair, the vice-chair and the members of the examination committee are appointed by the dean from among professors, docents and other specialists approved by the faculty's Scientific Council.
 The Ministry of Education, Youth and Sports (hereinafter as the "Ministry") may appoint other members of the examination committee from among leading experts in the given field.
 A report is drawn of the course of the state final examination, which is signed by the chair and all members of the examination committee who were present at the examination.
 Multiple examination committees may be established for one study programme.
-The minimum number of members, including the chair, is 5. - a.
-The state final examination consists of several parts, each of which is assessed separately - b.
-The presentation and defence of the bachelor or master thesis, - c.
-Examinations in specialization subjects or general topics, - d.
-Possibly other parts in accordance with Para 5 hereof. - 3.
+The minimum number of members, including the chair, is 5. - (3) The state final examination consists of several parts, each of which is assessed separately - a) The presentation and defence of the bachelor or master thesis, - b) Examinations in specialization subjects or general topics, - c) Possibly other parts in accordance with Para 5 hereof.

 The individual parts of the state final examination can take place on different dates.
-The examination committee evaluates the results of the presentation and defence of the thesis and of the examinations in a closed session. - 4.
-Bachelor or master theses in study programmes delivered in the Czech language will be drawn in Czech, Slovak or English.
-In case of programmes delivered in a foreign language, the bachelor and master theses are drawn in the language of instruction or in English.
+The examination committee evaluates the results of the presentation and defence of the thesis and of the examinations in a closed session.

+(4) Bachelor or master theses in study programmes accredited in the Czech language will be drawn in Czech, Slovak or English.
+In case of programmes accredited in a foreign language, the bachelor and master theses are drawn in the language of instruction or in English.
+Using a different language than the language mentioned above for programmes accredited in the Czech language or in a foreign language can be done following an approval by the thesis supervisor and the head of department.
 The presentation and defence of bachelor theses is part of the final state examination in the bachelor study programme and the presentation and defence of master theses is part of the final state examination in the master program.
 If a student fails to submit their bachelor or master thesis by the set deadline and reasons for this have been presented in the form of a written apology in advance, and they have provided a explanation in writing and the apology has been accepted by the dean, the dean will set an alternative deadline for submitting the bachelor or master thesis.
 If, however, a student has not provided a suitable apology, or if the apology has not been accepted by the dean, the student may register for their bachelor or master thesis for a second time.